 Pancreatitis can be mild or severe and is often caused by your dog eating inappropriate food, for example, foods high in fat or too many titbits or table scraps.
 Other causes are obesity, recent surgery, some drugs, and toxins.

 Loss of appetite, vomiting, weakness, stomach pain, dehydration, and diarrhea are some signs reported in German Shepherds with severe pancreatitis.
-In milder forms, symptoms may not be obvious but will probably include diarrhea, lethargy, and lack of appetite.
+In milder forms, symptoms may not be obvious but probably include diarrhea, lethargy, and lack of appetite.

 The prognosis depends on how severe the disease is.
 Mild cases may just need a diet change, for example, a low-fat, high-quality diet.
-Treatment for more severe cases may include anti-sickness and pain relief medications.
-Most dogs will make a full recovery with the correct treatment.

 13. Food Allergy or Intolerance